 Subscribe Today!
 Please see below for a complete transcript of this episode.
-Supplements to Aid Anxiety, Part 2, Invite Health Podcast Hosted by Jerry Hickey, Ph.
-InViteⓇ Health Podcast Intro: [00:00:04] Welcome to the InVite Health podcast, where our degreed health care professionals …
+THE MINERAL MAGNESIUM & OUR BRAIN, INVITEⓇ HEALTH PODCAST, EPISODE 666 Hosted by Jerry Hickey, Ph. *Intro Music* InViteⓇ Health Podcast Intro: [00:00:04] Welcome to the InViteⓇ Health Podcast, where our degreed health …

 Many Americans suffer from anxiety that impacts their daily lives.
 They frequently turn to medications to help boost their mood, but did you know that there are nutrients that can help, too?

 Jerry Hickey, Ph. goes into depth about the benefits of adding magnesium to your daily supplement routine and how it can help reduce stress